Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 Notebook #1 shows actual Federal judicial sentencing hostorical datasets and describes the disparity in historical outcomes by race and gender.
 [Judicial Bias Notebook](/notebooks/judicial_bias.ipynb) -

-Nnotebook #2 shows a view of simulated data fact patterns that reveal that a large proportion of black defendants are offered and take a plea bargain deal which results in a disportionately negative deviation from the Federal Sentencing Guidelines mid-point.
+Notebook #2 shows a view of simulated data fact patterns that reveal that a large proportion of black defendants are offered and take a plea bargain deal which results in a disportionately negative deviation from the Federal Sentencing Guidelines mid-point.
 ![Judicial Bias](/images/Judicial_Bias.png)